JeremyTCD/Blog/src/content/index.md

         </div>
     </div>
     <h2>Hello</h2>
-    <span>My name is Jeremy Tan ChongDao (JeremyTCD) and I'm a software engineer.
+    <span>My name is Jeremy Tan ChongDao (JeremyTCD) and I’m a software engineer.
 I enjoy turning ideas into useful systems.
+You can find most of my software-related work at
-    You can find most of my software-related work at <a href="https://www.jering.tech">www.jering.tech</a>.
+<a href="https://www.jering.tech">www.jering.tech</a>.
+The site you’re viewing is my personal blog.
+I intend to post articles unrelated to software here.
+I hope you find my
-    The site that you're currently viewing is my personal blog.
-I intend to post non-software related articles here.
-I hope you find my writing to be of use.</span>
+writing to be of use.</span>

 </div>
 <div class="content">
 <div class="card-set card-small">